dmytyk/Arduino-Fireworks-Controller/README.md

 # Arduino Fireworks Controller

 ### Arduino MKR WiFi 1010 Web Based Fireworks Controller
-My family and I love Fireworks, I love to build things with Arduino products so why not combine the two and build an Arduino Fireworks Controller.
+My family and I love Fireworks and I love to build things with Arduino products so why not combine the two and build an Arduino based Fireworks Controller.
  I know there are lots of commercial products available and I am sure there are several micro controller products already as well, but hey one more can't hurt.

 ### Prerequisites
 > - Skills and Tools to read a schematic and build circuits (not too hard, there are lots tutorials and information available on-line), BTW with all this COVID stuff your just sitting around anyway so don't let fear or time stop you
 > - A few extra bucks, I spent around 70 bucks, but I'm sure you can reduce the cost
-> - Know the range of the WiFi network you are using (you don't want to lose your connection at show time)
+> - Test the range of the WiFi network you are using (you don't want to lose your connection at show time)
-> - Computer, WiFi connection, some programming skills and lots & lots of Ignitor's, Fuse and Fireworks
+> - Lots & lots of Ignitor's, Fuse and Fireworks
 >
 ### Old School Method
 I would lay out different fireworks and effects one row at a time.
 At show time I would get up from my chair light the row, run back to my chair, then do that again and again, you get the picture.
 Lighting fireworks is fun but sitting back with a cocktail and enjoying the show with the family is lot more fun (hey what's wrong with mixing booze and explosives, really what could go wrong)!

-### Fancy Pants Arduino Method
+### Arduino Method
-Build a Web Based controller that would fire off several rows, one at a time as I directed, while sitting with the family and enjoying the show together.
+Build a Web Based controller that would fire off several rows, one at a time as I directed, while sitting with the family and enjoying the show.

-> #### The Fireworks Controller provides the operator with a very simple WEB based interface that allows the user to
+> #### The Controller provides the operator with a very simple WEB based interface that allows the user to
 > - Connect to the controller by simple entering its IP address in your browsers URL bar (I used my IPhone)
-> - Click on and enter the row you want to fire off
+> - Click on and enter the row you want to fire
-> - Arm the row (a little safety since you were probably drinking all day)
+> - Arm the row (a little safety never hurts since you were probably drinking)
 > - Click on Fire and enjoy

 ### Here's the Final Product